langhamerm/PCC-2Gen/06-Express/homework/homework_instructions.md

     - server.js
   ```

-### Submission on BCS
+### Submission via Email/Slack

-* Please submit both the deployed Heroku link to your homework AND the link to the Github Repository!
+* Please submit the link to the Github Repository and live site to your instructor via slack or email!

 ### Instructions